robi42/backbone-tinker/README.md

 ## Howto

+First of all, build backend:

+    $ cd backend
+    $ sbt
+    > update
+    > package

+Then, start MongoDB server, e.g.:

+    $ mongod

+And backend API server:

+    $ cd backend
+    $ ./run-blueeyes.sh

-Launch dev server:
+Now, launch frontend dev server:

+    $ cd frontend
     $ cake run:express

-Now, point your browser to `localhost:3333` and enjoy hacking.
+Finally, point your browser to `localhost:3333` and enjoy hacking.

-FYI: source code resides in `src`, (on-the-fly) compiled code in `public`.
+FYI: frontend source code resides in `src`, (on-the-fly) compiled code in `public`.

-Additionally, deployable code can be found in `build` and (re)built via:
+Additionally, deployable frontend code can be found in `build` and (re)built via:

     $ cake build

 BTW, Google Closure compiler is used for JS minification and optimization.

-Test suite can be run as follows:
+Frontend test suite can be run as follows:

     $ cake test

-Documentation can be (re)generated in `public/docs` via:
+Frontend documentation can be (re)generated in `public/docs` via:

     $ cake gen:docco